awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation-serverless-application.md

 ## Submit your AWS CloudFormation product with AMI and serverless application<a name="cloudformation-serverless-application-procedure-step-7"></a>

-After you've performed all the previous steps, you're ready to submit your product\.
-Keep the following mind before you submit your product:
+Keep the following in mind before you submit your product:
 + You must provide a topology diagram for each template\.
 The diagram must use the AWS product icons for each AWS service deployed through the AWS CloudFormation template, and it must include metadata for the services\.
 To download our official AWS architecture icons, see [AWS Architecture Icons](https://aws.amazon.com/architecture/icons)\.
-+ The infrastructure cost estimate for each template displayed to customers is based on an estimate that you provide by using the [AWS Pricing Calculator](https://calculator.aws/#/)\.
++ The infrastructure cost estimate for each template displayed to buyers is based on an estimate that you provide by using the [AWS Pricing Calculator](https://calculator.aws/#/)\.
 The estimate should include the list of services to be deployed as part of the template, along with the default values for a typical deployment\.
 + Complete the product load form\.
 You can find the product load form from the AWS Marketplace Management Portal\.
 A different product load form is required for single AMI products and multiple AMI products\.
 In the product load form, you will provide a public URL to your AWS CloudFormation template\.
 AWS CloudFormation templates must be submitted in the form of a public URL\.
 + Use the AWS Marketplace Management Portal to submit your listing\.
 From **Assets**, choose **File upload**, attach your file, and then choose **Upload**\.
-After we receive your template and metadata, we start processing your request\.
+After we receive your template and metadata, AWS starts processing your request\.

-Once submitted, AWS Marketplace will review and validate the product load form\.
-Additionally, AWS Marketplace will regionalize AMIs and serverless applications and update the regional mapping for your AWS CloudFormation template on your behalf\.
-If we encounter any issues during this process, you'll get an email from the AWS Marketplace Seller and Catalog Operations team\.
+After you submit your listing, AWS Marketplace reviews and validates the product load form\.
+Additionally, AWS Marketplace regionalizes AMIs and serverless applications, and updates the regional mapping for your AWS CloudFormation template on your behalf\.
+If any issues occur, the AWS Marketplace Seller and Catalog Operations team contacts you via email\.